openlayers/ol-mapbox-style/README.md

 > **recordStyleLayer**(`record`): `void`

-Turns recording of the Mapbox Style's `layer` on and off.
+Turns recording of the Mapbox/MapLibre Style's `layer` on and off.
 When turned on, the layer that a rendered feature belongs to will be set as the feature's `mapbox-layer` property.